nualagr/readnreviewed/README.md

 &#9745;	Provide site members with the ability to search the site for a specific book by entering the title or the author into a search box within the site.

 The link to the Search page, the magnifying-glass icon, is visible on the site navigation bar regardless of the viewing screen dimensions.
 When clicked, this opens the Search page.
-The user can search the Read n' Reviewed site for a book by entering the title or the author or both into the text input field and clicking the Search button.
+The user can search the Read n' Reviewed site for a book by entering the title or the author, or both, into the text input field and clicking the Search button.

 ![alt text](documentation/readme-images/search-mobile-view.png "Screenshot of the Search page as it appears when viewed on a mobile device.")